Gyakobo/Recognizing_context_free_languages_with_a_PDA/README.md

 Let's run the Pushdown Automaton M on the following string:

+>[!Note]
-> Note: The PDA also utilizes a stack data structure in order to keep track of the a's and b's in the string
+>The PDA also utilizes a stack data structure in order to keep track of the a's and b's in the string

 ```
 w = abbba43.51386abbba